MITLibraries/dos-server/docs/adr/adr-5-open-api-specification.md

 ## Consequences

-For additional use cases related to API management, an API platform that supports OpenAPI should be used.
+For additional use cases related to API management, an API platform that provides effective support for OpenAPI should be used.